 - Using a hand held electric beater, beat the whites until they are somewhat stiff.

 - In the bowl of a food processor, combine the 4 whole eggs with the 3 egg yolks, honey, oil and applesauce and mix together.
-The applesauce is not entirely necessary, but I find that adding it really adds moisture and a good flavor to the bread.

 - Add the coconut flour, salt and baking soda and mix together.
 If you are following GAPS you may omit the baking soda (and the honey).
 After mixing, the batter should be somewhat stiff.